sck4/RManual/README.md

 # BetterWorkRManual

-The aim of this manual is to document relevant R functions for exploratory research using Better Work Assessment and Advisory data.
+The aim of this manual is to document relevant R functions for exploratory research using Better Work's Assessment and Advisory data.

 # Contributing